broquaint/learn-ts-with-dcss/blog/posts/20240105-getting-some-data.md

 the logfile, a la [tail -f][], so we can extract _recent_ wins.
 What does it mean to "follow" the Resource of a Uniform **Resource** Locator?
-Much like `tail -f` we're interested in the end of that resource, specifcally we want the N most recent games.
+Much like `tail -f` we're interested in the end of that resource, specifically we want the `N` most recent games.
 But given there isn't (yet) a way to make such a request we turn to our old friend "heuristics"!